 Hazardous waste that is classified as corrosive includes:

-Aqueous solutions with pH less than 2 or greater than 12.5
+Aqueous solutions with pH less than or equal to 2 or greater than or equal to 12.5,

 Examples include: